misakimichy/Redux-state-tree/README.md

     2) Add delete button for the list items.
 When the button is clicked, remove the item.
 To remove the item, add removeItem function in `Todos` and `Goals` component and pass the data to `List`.

 17. Toggle item.
+    1) Add `toggleItem` function in `Todo` component which takes `id`.
+And pass the function to List.

+    2) Add `onClick` for the span in `List` component as you can cross out when you click the added list item.

+18. Delete unnecessary lines.
+    1) As you've added all React components and JSX, there are many lines of code that you can delete.
+You don't need elements that you write at step 4 1).
+And in index.js, you can delete from 205 to the end.
+(I comment them out so that I can come back and reflect.)